tristanbuckreis/ccldpy/README.md

 ### Specifying Scaling-Relationships:

 The scaling-relationships proposed by Wells & Coppersmith (1994), Leonard (2014), Thingbaijam et al. (2017), and Contreras et al. (2022) are self-consistent and provide all the necessary information needed to generate a rupture surface.
-As such, these models are implementd as seperate branches within <em>ccldpy</em>.
+As such, these models are implemented as separate branches within <em>ccldpy</em>.
 Chiou and Youngs (2008), which is only applicable for shallow-crustal type events, only provides $AR$, which is insufficient by itself to define a rupture geometry.
-Therefore, the Chiou and Youngs (2008) $AR$ relationship can be used with the $A$-relationships proposed by Wells and Coppersmith (1994), Leonard (2014), and Thingbaijam et al. (2017) within <em>ccldpy</em> as three seperate branches.
+Therefore, the Chiou and Youngs (2008) $AR$ relationship can be used with the $A$-relationships proposed by Wells and Coppersmith (1994), Leonard (2014), and Thingbaijam et al. (2017) within <em>ccldpy</em> as three separate branches.
 Table 1 summarizes all current branches implemented in <em>ccldpy</em> for each type of earthquake.

 <b>Table 1</b>: Summary of scaling-relationship branches currently implemented in <em>ccldpy</em>.
 <table>